The mooncake in Vietnam always appears in the mid-autumn festival, from the countryside to the urban area.

 >>> You may want to see Vietnamese cooking and eating habits.

 As mentioned above, Vietnamese mooncakes come in many varieties.
-We like to introduce to you the recipe for making mung bean mooncakes, which has the simplest way to make it.
+We want to introduce you to the most straightforward recipe for making mung bean mooncakes.

-So with just a few steps, easy to find ingredients, you can make beautiful mooncakes at home.
+So, with just a few steps and easy-to-find ingredients, you can make beautiful mooncakes at home.

 Ingredients: